Speeding Up the NSGA-II via Dynamic Population Sizes: The Dynamic NSGA-II

-The \ourNSGAtwo (\Cref{alg:growNSGA2}) runs the \NSGAtwo with current crowding distance, starting with an initial population of size~$4$, which it periodically attempts to double in size.
-An attempt is successful if and only if the current population size is less than the user-defined maximum population size $\mu \in \N$.
+Based on the classic, static \NSGAtwo (\Cref{alg:nsga-ii-classic}), we propose the \emph{dynamic \NSGAtwo} (\Cref{alg:nsga-ii-regular-growth}), which starts with an initial population of size~$4$ and attempts to double it periodically after a user-defined number $\tau \in \N$ of function evaluations.
+An attempt is successful if and only if the current population size is less than the user-defined maximum population size $N_{\max} \in \N$.
 We call the consecutive function evaluations between attempts \emph{phases}, noting that phase~$0$ starts at the beginning of the algorithm run and ends at the end of the iteration in which the population size is attempted to be doubled for the first time.
 Moreover, note that the number of phases is unbounded although the number of doublings is not.

-We propose two different variants for how to choose the lengths of the phases.
-Roughly put, as \Cref{thm:uniform_growth} shows, one variant is faster on \omm for optimal choices of $\mu$ and $\tau$, but its runtime is also more dependent on the choice of~$\mu$.